SAP/fsm-shell/docs/nested-views.md

 ## Routing

-When initialising a sub-application node, the hosting application need to register it to shellSdk so he knows it is a valid origin.
+When initialising a sub-application node, the hosting application need to register it to shellSdk so it build routing and recognise it as a valid route.

 ```javascript
 // on init event